On the Existence of Universal Simulators of Attention: Related Works

-\textbf{Simulation of computational models via transformers.} Introduced by \citet{perez2019turing} and \cite{hahn-2020-theoretical}, a substantial body of research has investigated the theoretical capabilities of transformers, characterizing their expressivity in terms of diverse circuit families \citep{hao2022formal, merrill2022saturated, chiang:2025}.
-Along this line of study, the development of domain-specific languages (DSLs) like RASP \citep{weiss21a}, enabling the expression of self-attention and transformer operations in a human-interpretable manner, paved the way for further investigations \citep{zhou2024what, yang2024counting, yang2024masked, strobl2024transformers}.
-Subsequently, RASP underwent refinements based on both augmentation and constraining of its features, leading to the creation of DSLs with enhanced expressiveness within their respective frameworks. \citet{yang2024simulating} demonstrated the realization of \emph{hard} attention through \emph{soft} attention, involving the simulation of a logical language family that can be implemented by both mechanisms.
-Studies using a transformer as a language recogniser have also been pursued.
-Backed by the empirical studies \citet{dehghani2019universal,Shi_Gao_Tian_Chen_Zhao_2022, deletang2023neural}, the expressivity of transformers has been investigated by measuring their equivalence with Turing machines \citep{bhat2020computational, perez2021attention}.
+\textbf{Simulation of computational models via transformers.} Existing work in this line lacks uniformity in the transformer architectures they consider.
+The distinction primarily stems from the presence (or rather the lack) of decoders and the specific implementation of positional encoding.
+Introduced by \citet{perez2019turing} and later \cite{hahn-2020-theoretical}, much attention has been given to studying the theoretical capabilities of transformers, characterizing their expressivity in terms of diverse circuit families \citep{hao2022formal, merrill2022saturated, chiang:2025}.
+Along this line, the development of domain-specific languages (DSLs), such as RASP \citep{weiss21a}, enabling the expression of self-attention and transformer operations in a human-interpretable way, inspired several investigations \citep{strobl2024transformers} {--} we review B-RASP \citep{yang2024masked} and C-RASP \citep{yang2024counting}, variants those explore the effect of masking on transformer encoders while the former is restricted to boolean values; RASP-L \citep{zhou2024what}, a learnable version considering tasks of generalized length on a decoder-only autoregressive version of transformers.
+These DSLs lead to different expressiveness, based on both the augmentation and constraining of the features; however, could hardly challenge the original framework proposed in RASP as a true computational model of transformer encoders.
+It is aptly contextual in our discussion, given our goal of prescribing realizable pathways to simulate operations underlying attention.
+On the other hand, \citet{yang2024simulating} demonstrated the realization of hard attention through soft attention.
+The proof involves simulating a logical language family, implementable by both mechanisms.
+Studies using a transformer as a language recognizer have also been pursued.
+Backed by the empirical studies \citet{dehghani2019universal, Shi_Gao_Tian_Chen_Zhao_2022, deletang2023neural}, the expressivity of transformers has been investigated by measuring their equivalence with Turing machines \citep{bhat2020computational, perez2021attention}.
 Remarkably, \citeauthor{bhat2020computational} simulated a recurrent neural network (RNN), which is a Turing-complete architecture \citep{Hava1992}, via transformers.
 Later, \citeauthor{perez2021attention} used transformers to carry out a direct simulation of a Turing machine.
-More recently, \citet{merrill2023logic, barcelo2024logical} have drawn equivalence with the logical expressions accepted by transformers.
-However, works in this area have followed non-uniform transformer structures, leading to variations based on architectural distinctions (encoder-based or encoder-decoder) and the specific implementation of positional encoding.
-Moreover, questions regarding the realization of the suggested solutions in a learning setup remain mostly open.
+More recently, \citet{merrill2023logic, barcelo2024logical} drew equivalence with the logical expressions accepted by transformers.
+In the broader landscape of such remarkable findings, our question remains ever so practical and fundamental: can a transformer, when viewed as a computational model, simulate the basic constituent operations and the attention mechanism?